Published

 Millions of years of weathering broke down the host rock into a deeply weathered material called saprolite — basically decomposed bedrock that’s soft enough to shovel and process like gravel.
 That weathering also freed gold from the quartz veins and washed it into streams, creating the placer deposits that early miners exploited and that we can still work today.

-You can’t write about North Carolina gold without starting at Reed Gold Mine in Cabarrus County, south of Concord.
+You can’t write about North Carolina gold without starting at Reed Gold Mine, south of Concord.
 This is a state historic site now, and it’s worth the visit even if you never touch a gold pan.

 The mine shaft goes down about fifty feet.
 You can tour the underground workings and see the original hand-drilled blast holes in the quartz veins where miners in the 1830s chased gold into the earth.
 The ore stamps they used to crush rock weigh 750 pounds each — standing next to them gives you a physical sense of how much work went into extracting gold before diesel engines existed.